Bengal: Crossborder relations

-India and Bangladesh are the world's second and eighth most populous countries respectively.
+India and Bangladesh are the world's first and eighth most populous countries respectively.
 Bangladesh-India relations began on a high note in 1971 when India played a major role in the liberation of Bangladesh, with the Indian Bengali populace and media providing overwhelming support to the independence movement in the former East Pakistan.
 The two countries had a twenty five-year friendship treaty between 1972 and 1996.
 However, differences over river sharing, border security and access to trade have long plagued the relationship.
 In more recent years, a consensus has evolved in both countries on the importance of developing good relations, as well as a strategic partnership in South Asia and beyond.
 Commercial, cultural and defence co-operation have expanded since 2010, when Prime Ministers Sheikh Hasina and Manmohan Singh pledged to reinvigorate ties.

 The Bangladesh High Commission in New Delhi operates a Deputy High Commission in Kolkata and a consular office in Agartala.
 India has a High Commission in Dhaka with consulates in Chittagong and Rajshahi.
 Frequent international air, bus and rail services connect major cities in Bangladesh and Indian Bengal, particularly the three largest cities- Dhaka, Kolkata and Chittagong.
 Undocumented immigration of Bangladeshi workers is a controversial issue championed by right-wing nationalist parties in India but finds little sympathy in West Bengal.
 India has since fenced the border which has been criticised by Bangladesh.